 The Trust pays distributions from its cash from operations that is available for distribution (excluding borrowings, unrealised gains and losses and certain non-cash and capital items).
-A calculation of the profit available for distribution is set out below.
+A calculation of the profit available for distribution is set out in the Trust's financial statements.
 The Trust may retain part of this amount to pay for capital expenditure and leasing costs where CFM does not consider it prudent to fund these from other sources.